AlexNottaBen/AutoUnInstaller/README.md

 # AutoUnInstaller
-An easy way to install multiple GNU/Linux Disrtoes applications based on debian.
+An easy way to remove multiple GNU/Linux Disrtoes applications based on debian.